MissDebby/Help-Desk-Lab/01-Windows/Windows-Fundamentals-Day1.md

 Where I found it: I seerached from the Start Menu

 What I observed: The list of services is provided and a description of each service is give.
 A service can be started, restarted, stopped or paused.

 ---
+---

+## Drivers

+Purpose: They are there to connect Windows to communicate with the hardware.

+What I observed: The drivers are for specific components.
+Foe example network driver will focus on the connection to network, so here you will see Wi-Fi drivers and Ethernet drivers.
+This are essential when there is a problem.
+They give you status and details of the drives whil=cj helps in troubleshooting.
+They need to be updated accordingly to have the best. xe3

+---

+## Nwtworking Tools

+Command Prompt
+Purpose: It is a text uxser interface for navigating and manipulating the computer files, checking and fixing network issues and automating processes etc.
+What I observed: When I run "Ipconfig" I am able to view essential nrtworking data like : Address. . . . . . . . . . . : 10.0.0.144
+Subnet Mask . . . . . . . . . . . : 255.255.255.0
+Default Gateway . . . . . . . . . : 10.0.0.138
+I also tried doing "ping" and this is what happened:

+C:\Users\lkusi>ping 127.0.0.1

+Pinging 127.0.0.1 with 32 bytes of data:
+Reply from 127.0.0.1: bytes=32 time<1ms TTL=128
+Reply from 127.0.0.1: bytes=32 time<1ms TTL=128
+Reply from 127.0.0.1: bytes=32 time<1ms TTL=128
+Reply from 127.0.0.1: bytes=32 time<1ms TTL=128

+Ping statistics for 127.0.0.1:
+    Packets: Sent = 4, Received = 4, Lost = 0 (0% loss),
+Approximate round trip times in milli-seconds:
+    Minimum = 0ms, Maximum = 0ms, Average = 0ms

+I also tried "nslooup google.com" and this is what happened:
+C:\Users\lkusi>nslookup google.com
+Server:  mygateway
+Address:  10.0.0.138

+Non-authoritative answer:
+Name:    google.com
+Addresses:  2404:6800:4013:407::71
+          2404:6800:4013:407::8b
+          2404:6800:4013:407::64
+          2404:6800:4013:407::65
+          192.178.188.101
+          192.178.188.138
+          192.178.188.100
+          192.178.188.113
+          192.178.188.139
+          192.178.188.102

+---